Parable of the Renegades

 There was another side to her suggestion.

 With no eyes watching her, Rio forged a devious smile and left it for a second.
-She was now free to sneak a closer look at Lucas’ body for as long as she wanted at her own discretion.
-It was tempting, but she tried not to abuse the privilege.
+She was now free to sneak a closer look at Lucas’ body at her own discretion for as long as she wanted.
 In the middle of quiet hisses and wincing from alcohol burns, Lucas spoke from the heart.

 The alcohol burns stopped as there were no more laced tissue papers jabbing his wounds.